shrutiinarang/Coffee-Shop-Website/Coffee Shop Website/README.md

 - **Responsiveness**: The website adapts seamlessly to devices of all sizes, offering a consistent experience on desktops, tablets, and mobile devices.
 - **Visual Appeal**: Clean and modern design elements are used to reflect the elegance and warmth of a coffee shop atmosphere.
-- **User-Centric**: Every feature is designed with the end-user in mind, ensuring intuitive navigation and efficient functionality.
+- **User Centric**: Every feature is designed with the end-user in mind, ensuring intuitive navigation and efficient functionality.